carimura/coincli/README.md

 This is a simple CLI tool that gets cryptocurrency prices from CoinMarketCap.
-It's written in Java and compiled ahead-of-time into an executable (as CLI's should be) using GraalVM's native-image stuff.
+It's written in Java and compiled ahead-of-time into an executable (as CLI's should be) using GraalVM's native image stuff.

 You probably don't want to use this to perform technical analysis.
-Or at all really.
-But here it is.
+Or at all.
+It's pretty dumb in its current state and probably always will be.
+But if you want to contribute, keep reading.

 ![map to riches](https://imgs.xkcd.com/comics/technical_analysis_2x.png)